Social Rights: Gender implications of the Covid-19 crisis

 European good practice examples regarding social protection of persons in atypical or informal employment, (health) protection of “systemically important” workers, unpaid care work and domestic violence can provide relevant indications of what should be taken into account when implementing gender-sensitive measures.

-The policy brief (in German) on “Social Rights in the Pandemic – Gender Implications of the Covid-19 Crisis” can be found in the download area.
+The German version of the policy brief published in June 2022 on “Social Rights in the Pandemic – Gender Implications of the Covid-19 Crisis” can be found in the download area.